 Since the introduction of the Coronavirus Act 2020 (the “Act”) on 25 March 2020, many may think that tenants should be able to stay on, even when rent is not being paid on time during the current Covid-19 situation.

 Well, it is possible.
-The Act provides a tenant some protection from the landlord’s repossession of the business premises for non-payment of rent(s) during the “relevant period” (which is currently until 30 June 2020, subject to review).
+The Act provides a tenant some protection from the landlord’s repossession of the business premises for non-payment of rent(s) during the “relevant period” (which is now extended to 25 March 2022).

 But don’t forget that business property tenants need to comply with other obligations in the lease – for example, repair and maintenance, and continuous occupation etc. The protection from the repossession is not extended to other breaches of the lease covenants.